parisepigenetics/riboproanalysis/README.md

 | CHECK_DOCKER_IMAGES                  | Check the tags of Docker images                                                                                                     | YES / NO                                                             | NO                                 |
 ```

-## Installation:
+## Installation
 This software could be launched from a Docker container launching Docker containers itself, or from a Bash script launching Docker containers.

-You should :
+You should:
-* Install Docker on your computer
+* Install Docker on your machine.
 * Pull the following docker images from the [Genomic Paris Centre](https://github.com/GenomicParisCentre) dockerfiles public repository on github:
 	* genomicpariscentre/fastqc:0.11.5
 	* genomicpariscentre/cutadapt:1.8.3